 Since 1971, Earlham has been at the forefront of training and developing outdoor leaders and educators with a unique, liberal arts approach to outdoor and experiential education.
-The Outdoor Education designation is designed to prepare students for a leadership role in the professional field of outdoor education.
+The Outdoor Education Applied Minor is designed to prepare students for a leadership role in the professional field of outdoor education.